 Link to full article (additional access required for full text): Research Gate

-Article Name: Defending the Rights of Refugees: A Catholic Cause
+Article Title: Defending the Rights of Refugees: A Catholic Cause

 Summary: The article delves into a Catholic point of view on how and why refugees should be welcomed to their desired destinations with open arms.
 With a concept called Catholic Social Teaching as her framework, the author focuses on “the Gospel, Papal teachings, and the example of Pope Francis himself,” to argue that the Church and its followers have plenty of reason to aid those who are forcibly displaced from their homes.
 According to the Gospel, the Holy Family–Jesus Christ, Mary the Virgin, and Saint Joseph–were refugees themselves fleeing from Judea to Egypt, and the author emphasizes that any of one us can become refugees and should have more sympathy towards those who already become one.
 In addition, numerous popes, like Popes Pius XII and John Paul II, have expressed the need for the Church to look after refugees through their encyclicals.
 In recent times, Pope Francis has been the most influential in urging both state and non-state actors to serve this vulnerable group of people, especially through his visits and remarks during the World Day of Migrants and Refugees.
 The author highlights that servant leadership exemplified by Pope Francis has pushed bishops in the U.S to exert pressure on the Trump Administration to design a more hospitable refugee program.